 Modify Generated Template

-In dynamically generated UI screen, one can select UI Template option from main menu to open web based simple html editor with support for live screen updates.
-Once finished, template can be easily saved to the server and it will become immidatelly available to all terminal sessions.
+In dynamically generated UI screen, one can select UI Template option from main menu to open web based simple HTML editor with support for live screen updates.
+Once finished, template can be easily saved to the server, and it will become immediately available to all terminal sessions.

-Editor is simple HTML editor for now, in future versions we will add more features as helpers to generate template segments as forms, field grousp etc. including support to edit individual dispaly record template.
+Editor is simple HTML editor for now, in future versions we will add more features as helpers to generate template segments as forms, field groups etc. including support to edit individual display record template.

 Conditional resource loading

-With this short introduction we hope we manage to show you what is comming soon.
+With this short introduction we hope we manage to show you what is coming soon.
 Automatic modernization engine is coming in the first quarter of 2020.
-Until then, check out offline demo version in our mobile app or web version here our GS-UI pre-realease version.
+Until then, check out offline demo version in our mobile app or web version here our GS-UI pre-release version.